-- 21. With regard to the fair value measurements and disclosures of certain assets and liabilities, such as Assets Held for Sale, we believe that: - a.
+- 21. With regard to the fair value measurements and disclosures of certain assets and liabilities, such as financial instruments, we believe that: - a.
 The completeness and adequacy of the disclosures related to fair values are in accordance with PSAS; - b.
-No events have occurred subsequent to December 31, 2013 that require adjustment to the fair value measurements and disclosures included in the Financial Statements; and - c.
+No events have occurred subsequent to December 31, 2014 that require adjustment to the fair value measurements and disclosures included in the Financial Statements; and - c.
 They appropriately reflect management's intent and ability to carry out specific courses of action on behalf of the Corporation when relevant to the use of fair value measurements or disclosures.